 Set the container Labels.

-Set whether to enable container Smooth Upgrade.
+Set whether or not to enable Smooth Upgrade for containers.

-Set the container Across Multiple zones settings.
+Set the Across Multiple Zones settings for containers.

-For more information, refer to High-availability scheduling.
+For more information, see High availability scheduling.

-Set the container Auto Scaling rules.
+Set whether or not to enable the container Auto Scaling.

 Click Create with Orchestration Template.

-Click Create and Deploy.
+Click Create and Deploy after completing the settings.